Step into Spring

 Come and meet Tiny, a 125 million years young dinosaur brought to life by the wonders of modern science.
-You can pet her, you can feed her, you can talk to her in dinosaur language; just make sure you avoid the dreaded Thagomizer or you might end up extinct yourself!
-Tiny will be appearing in the Piazza where you’ll find a jam-packed programme of entertainment to enjoy during the day, including performances from local community groups.
+You can pet her, feed her and talk to her in dinosaur language.
+Just make sure you avoid the dreaded Thagomizer or you might end up extinct yourself!
+Tiny will appear in the Piazza, where you’ll find a jam-packed programme of entertainment to enjoy during the day, including performances from local community groups.

 Flavour Fest is the South West’s largest food and drink festival which returns to the city centre Piazza from Friday 1st to Sunday 3rd June 2018.
 Due to its popularity, Flavour Fest has been running for 15 fabulous years!
 If you have attended this wonderful event previously, you are sure to see why!
 Showcasing some of the best produce from the region, Flavour Fest is sure to tantalise your taste buds as well as provide you with tips from a number of top chefs.